-Family Lawyer Magazine spoke with Judge Harvey Brownstone, who has been sitting on the family law bench for over a decade, and asked him to share some advice for family lawyers on how they can be more successful and better serve their clients.
+Family Lawyer Magazine asked Judge Harvey Brownstone, who has been sitting on the family law bench for over a decade, to offer advice on how family lawyers can be more successful and better serve their clients.
 Judge Brownstone shared six outstanding tips with us.

 1: Know and respect your client’s emotional stage.